EdgarLozano185519/100-Days-of-Python/r1-log.md

 I made use of a library known as Tolk, which has screen reader capabilities.

 I also worked on a sample turtle graphics program that moves a turtle forward, making use of the turtle graphics and the screen reader library.
+### R1D19
+I wrote a etch-a-sketch application today using turtle graphics!
+It just draws on the screen using a  cool turtle figure.
+It was a fun project!
+[View readme.](projects-source/day19/etch-a-sketch/readme.md)